Jamie956/Jamie956.github.io/post/javascript.md

-### call stack
+### Call stack

-> Reference
->
 > https://developer.mozilla.org/en-US/docs/Glossary/Call_stack

-A **call stack** is a mechanism for an interpreter (like  the JavaScript interpreter in a web browser) to keep track of its place  in a script that calls multiple functions — what function is currently being run, what functions are called from within that function and should be called next, etc.
+A call stack is a mechanism for an interpreter (like  the JavaScript interpreter in a web browser) to keep track of its place  in a script that calls multiple functions — what function is currently being run, what functions are called from within that function and should be called next, etc.

 - When a script calls a function, the interpreter adds it to the call stack and then starts carrying out the function.
 - Any functions that are called by that function are added to the call stack further up, and run where their calls are reached.